Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 Cayman Islands Monetary Authority (CIMA)

-Capital requirement Bermuda capital requirement is locked.
-Unlock with the £349 pass.
-Cayman Islands capital requirement is locked.
-Unlock with the £349 pass.
+Capital requirement Bermuda capital requirement is included in the £349 pass.
+Cayman Islands capital requirement is included in the £349 pass.

-Timeline to authorisation Bermuda timeline to authorisation is locked.
-Unlock with the £349 pass.
-Cayman Islands timeline to authorisation is locked.
-Unlock with the £349 pass.
+Timeline to authorisation Bermuda timeline to authorisation is included in the £349 pass.
+Cayman Islands timeline to authorisation is included in the £349 pass.

-Local substance Bermuda local substance is locked.
-Unlock with the £349 pass.
-Cayman Islands local substance is locked.
-Unlock with the £349 pass.
+Local substance Bermuda local substance is included in the £349 pass.
+Cayman Islands local substance is included in the £349 pass.

-Application cost Bermuda application cost is locked.
-Unlock with the £349 pass.
-Cayman Islands application cost is locked.
-Unlock with the £349 pass.
+Application cost Bermuda application cost is included in the £349 pass.
+Cayman Islands application cost is included in the £349 pass.

-Ongoing cost Bermuda ongoing cost is locked.
-Unlock with the £349 pass.
-Cayman Islands ongoing cost is locked.
-Unlock with the £349 pass.
+Ongoing cost Bermuda ongoing cost is included in the £349 pass.
+Cayman Islands ongoing cost is included in the £349 pass.

-Passporting Bermuda passporting is locked.
-Unlock with the £349 pass.
-Cayman Islands passporting is locked.
-Unlock with the £349 pass.
+Passporting Bermuda passporting is included in the £349 pass.
+Cayman Islands passporting is included in the £349 pass.

-MiCA CASPs approved Bermuda mica casps approved is locked.
-Unlock with the £349 pass.
-Cayman Islands mica casps approved is locked.
-Unlock with the £349 pass.
+MiCA CASPs approved Bermuda mica casps approved is included in the £349 pass.
+Cayman Islands mica casps approved is included in the £349 pass.

-Key restrictions Bermuda key restrictions is locked.
-Unlock with the £349 pass.
-Cayman Islands key restrictions is locked.
-Unlock with the £349 pass.
+Key restrictions Bermuda key restrictions is included in the £349 pass.
+Cayman Islands key restrictions is included in the £349 pass.

 Recent changes In January 2026, at the WEF Annual Meeting in Davos, the Government of Bermuda announced a partnership with Circle and Coinbase (and Stellar) to build what it describes as the world's first 'fully onchain' national economy, including plans for a sovereign Bermuda digital dollar.
 The BMA has begun real-world pilots, airdropping USDC to residents, enabling payments at a pop-up marketplace, and preparing to accept digital assets for government fees.
 Bermuda also hosts regulated derivatives operations tied to major exchanges including Coinbase and Kraken.
 The BMA's 2025 annual report shows licensed digital asset businesses rose to 49 by end of 2025 (up from 36 a year earlier).
 The DABA Code of Practice was also updated in 2024 with more detailed marketing/promotion and governance requirements.
+Bitcoin Suisse (International) Ltd was granted a Class F digital asset business licence with Class B investment business registration, reported 13 May 2026, pre-operational pending standard conditions.
+On tokenisation, the BMA issued a stakeholder letter on 30 March 2026 and a consultation paper on 9 April 2026 (feedback to 30 June 2026); on 21 July 2026 it opened a further consultation on letting certain insurers, ILS structures and investment funds use fully fiat-backed stablecoins for subscriptions, treasury and premium or claims payments (comments to 30 September 2026).
 Phase 2 licensing (custody and trading platforms) came into force 1 April 2025, with a 90-day transition deadline of 30 June 2025 for existing registrants to convert to a licence.
 CIMA updated the VASP application forms, Rule, and Statement of Guidance in December 2024 ahead of Phase 2.
 From 1 December 2025, CIMA introduced a new quarterly financial reporting requirement via the REEFS portal, layered on top of the existing annual audited accounts requirement.
 CIMA conducted a Thematic Desk-Based Review of 11 regulated VASPs (September 2024-February 2025), with findings published November 2025 and a further legal briefing in February 2026, identifying gaps in board composition, cybersecurity governance, staff training, and sanctions-screening practices.
 A Phase 3 is expected but not yet commenced as of mid-2026.

-Difficulty rating Bermuda difficulty rating is locked.
-Unlock with the £349 pass.
-Cayman Islands difficulty rating is locked.
-Unlock with the £349 pass.
+Difficulty rating Bermuda difficulty rating is included in the £349 pass.
+Cayman Islands difficulty rating is included in the £349 pass.

 Unlock the money rows of this benchmark